Paid Ads for B2B services firms

 - Which paid channel is best for B2B services?

-- Usually LinkedIn, because the buying committee is identifiable and the format supports long-form creative.
-Google Search captures in-market intent but covers a smaller share of the cycle.
-Meta is strongest as a retargeting layer.
-Most winning programs run 2-3 in parallel.
+- Usually LinkedIn, because the buying committee is identifiable by role and firmographic and the format supports the long-form creative that B2B consideration requires.
+Google Search captures in-market intent precisely but covers a smaller share of a long cycle — it catches buyers at the moment they are already looking, which is valuable but late.
+Meta is strongest as a retargeting layer that keeps the firm visible between other touches.
+Most winning programs run two or three of these in parallel rather than betting everything on one, because each covers a different stage and the gaps between them are where pipeline leaks.

 - What is a reasonable paid budget for a services firm?